Hydra-Chain/node/doc/sparknet-guide.md

 This info can easily be retrieved for any contract by using [Remix IDE](http://remix.ethereum.org), inputing your contract's source code, and then on the right hand side clicking "contract details"

-(note, if using the debug window in the LockTrip Qt application, don't include `./locktrip-cli` in the commands)
+(note, if using the debug window in the LT Qt application, don't include `./locktrip-cli` in the commands)

 First, we need to deploy the contract: